“Make a joyful noise unto the LORD” (Psalm 100:1).

 There is nothing inherently wrong with Christian music of any genre, so long as the intention of the music is to glorify God.

-If you allow gospel tracks with drums, but not live drums, perhaps you should lighten up a little.
+If you allow gospel tracks with drums for “special music,” but not live drums for worship, perhaps you should lighten up a little.

 Do you disagree?
 Probably.
 Traditional conservatives and modern liberals will likely both reject my take.
 That is okay.
 I value doctrine over preferences, and the Bible is not explicit about musical genre.
 We can all believe and worship the same God in different ways.